jsincorporated/tp/docs/UserGuide.md

 If this is your first time using **uNivUSal**, welcome!
 Head over to the [Quick start](#quick-start) to get started using **uNivUSal**!

-If this is not your first time, and you have a specific feature you would like to know more about, checkout out our [Table of Contents](#table-of-contents) to find what you are looking for!
+If this is not your first time, and you have a specific feature you would like to know more about, checkout our [Table of Contents](#table-of-contents) to find what you are looking for!

 Refer to the table below for the meanings of symbols used: